NFL considers plan to reward teams that develop minority head coaches, general managers

 The NFL is taking steps after only one minority head coach was hired leaguewide last offseason.
 That was Ron Rivera by the Washington Football Team.
 No Black head coaches were hired.
 Four of the 32 NFL teams have minority head coaches: Rivera in Washington, Mike Tomlin with the Pittsburgh Steelers, Anthony Lynn with the Los Angeles Chargers and Brian Flores with the Miami Dolphins.
 The Dolphins’ Chris Grier and the Cleveland Browns’ Andrew Berry are the league’s only Black general managers.

-Under the new proposal, the Carolina Panthers would not have been awarded draft choices for Rivera’s hiring by Washington since Rivera had been the head coach in Carolina and had been fired by the Panthers late last season.
+Under the new proposal, the Carolina Panthers would not have been awarded draft choices for Rivera’s hiring by Washington because they had fired him late last season.

-When the previous proposal was tabled in May by the owners, NFL Commissioner Roger Goodell said: “We table resolutions frequently because the discussion leads to other ideas that make it more effective.”
+When the previous proposal was tabled in May by the owners, Commissioner Roger Goodell said, “We table resolutions frequently because the discussion leads to other ideas that make it more effective.”

 Troy Vincent, the NFL’s executive vice president of football operations, said then: “There’s no rush for this.
 Let’s get this right.”